JcerelusDev/CanvasGameJs/README.md

 things done.

-It also supports (gravity and collision detection) and pathfinding using Astar algorithm , you can build the entire game using only (canvasGameJs), because it is well documented and built.
+It also supports (gravity and collision detection) and pathfinding using Astar algorithm , you can build the entire game using only (canvasGameJs).